 Try the chicken-fried steak, it used to be antelope.
 Currently, wild boar.
 2 for 1 burgers on Mondays.
 Good Mexican food.
 Try the Prime Rib salad.

 Local singer-songwriters during the week.
-Weekends and during “the season” look for high-quality Austin acts like Slim Richie and the Ghosts.
+Weekends and during “the season” look for high-quality Austin acts.

 The Boathouse– Originally, the boathouse was… a boathouse- a place where the river guides could store their boats and gear, make picnics for the tourists they were hauling down the river, and drink beer.